 Studies in Year 12 for most students are based on courses approved for the nationally co-ordinated NCEA Level 2 Achievement and Unit Standards.
 Some courses also offer Level 1 Standards.

 Year 12 students are required to take six subjects, which consist of:

-- English or Thematic Studies in English - Religious Education
+- English or English for Literacy - Religious Education

 Four Optional Subjects from: